• Skip to primary navigation

 Calling for financial reform and the urgent cancellation of unfair global debt is only part of the equation.
 Wealthy countries, including Canada, and corporations exploit resources from heavily indebted countries and from Indigenous communities causing human rights violations and severe ecological harm.
 This creates an “ecological debt” owed to those countries and to Indigenous peoples.

-Jubilee 2025 POSITIONING: Addressing ecological debt demands a fundamental rethinking of global power dynamics and our shared responsibility for the planet.
-Learn more about the concept of ecological debt and its deep connections to global financial exploitation in a special in-depth position paper.
+Addressing ecological debt demands a fundamental rethinking of global power dynamics and our shared responsibility for the planet.
 We have a moral duty to reform financial systems that perpetuate unsustainable debt and to recognize ecological debt, shifting the traditional creditor-debtor relationship toward equity and fairness.

-Jubilee 2025 VOICES FROM THE GLOBAL SOUTH: Incorporating narratives and insights from Religious in the Global South into our political advocacy efforts to create momentum within the federal government of Canada to pay our fair share toward adaptation, mitigation and loss and damage funds in the Global South.
+ORCIE has been incorporating narratives and insights from Religious in the Global South into our political advocacy efforts to create momentum within the federal government of Canada to pay our fair share toward adaptation, mitigation, and loss and damage funds.
 Perspectives from the Global South are critical for raising awareness in Canada and creating the political will that is necessary for a more robust response to climate change.

 • About Us